-Custodial credit risk - deposits.
-In the case of deposits, this is the risk that in the event of a bank failure, the government's deposits may not be returned to it.
-As of March 31, 2014, none of the Township's bank balances of \$177,534 was exposed to custodial credit risk because it was insured and collateralized.
-Although the Township's investment policy does not directly address custodial credit risk, it typically limits its exposure by controlling who holds the Township's deposits.
+Custodial Credit Risk - Deposits.
+In the case of deposits, this is the risk that in the event of a bank failure, the Township's deposits may not be returned to it.
+As of March 31, 2014, \$327,957 of the Township's bank balance of \$910,945 was exposed to custodial credit risk because it was uninsured and uncollateralized.
+Although it is not specifically addressed in the Township's investment policy, the Township typically limits its exposure to this type of risk by controlling who holds its deposits.

-Foreign currency risk.
+Foreign Currency Risk.
 The Township is not authorized to invest in investments which have this type of risk; therefore, it is not addressed in the investment policy.